syafniyazilfah/syafniyazilfah.github.io/_projects/(2) Illustration on Photo.md

 ![](https://i.postimg.cc/KzYhqCrg/Whats-App-Image-2022-09-23-at-15-42-47-2.png)

-### Deskripsi Karya
+### Description
-Merupakan hasil digital drawing dengan menggunakan software Clip Studio Paint, dimana ilustrasi ini menggabungkan antara gambaran dengan foto.
+Is the result of a digital drawing using the Clip Studio Paint software, where this illustration combines images with photos.
-Ilustrasi ini dibuat pada bulan September 2022.
+This illustration was created in September 2022.